Hecke triangle Groups and Dessin d'enfant: Bipratite -boid Graph

 \end{proof}

-\begin{cor}.
-Given an index $n$ subgroup of Hecke group $\g$, the corresponding bipartite q-boid graph has $n$ edges. \end{cor} \begin{proof} Since for an index $n$ subgroup $\Gamma$ of $\g$, the fundamental domain of $\Gamma$ contains $n$ copies of the fundamental domain of $\g$.
-From the construction of the BCG for $\Gamma$, each edge of the BCG corresponds to a copy of the fundamental domain for $\g$. \end{proof}
+\begin{cor} Given an index $n$ subgroup of Hecke group $\g$, the corresponding bipartite q-boid graph has $n$ edges. \end{cor} \begin{proof} Since for an index $n$ subgroup $\Gamma$ of $\g$, the fundamental domain of $\Gamma$ contains $n$ copies of the fundamental domain of $\g$.
+From the construction of the bipartite $q$-boid graphs for $\Gamma$, each edge of the bipartite $q$-boid corresponds to a copy of the fundamental domain for $\g$. \end{proof}